 When trying to eliminate animal products from the diet, a person can easily get overwhelmed in no time.
 Just the thought of going without traditional foods or even having to change their grocery routine is more than a little bit scary.
-The good news is, leaving animal foods off your plate whenever you can won’t only save you money at the store (if you choose whole foods), but will also make you feel lighter, decrease your risks of several major health issues, and even satisfy your appetite better.
+The good news is, leaving animal foods off your plate whenever you can won’t only save you money at the store (if you choose whole foods) but will also make you feel lighter, decrease your risks of several major health issues, and even satisfy your appetite better.

 You may be surprised to find just how much a plant-based diet can satisfy your hunger.
-In fact, many people report having lower blood sugar swings (thanks to the reduction of certain insulin-producing properties in some animal-based foods), along with being less hungry overall.
+Many people report having lower blood sugar swings (thanks to the reduction of certain insulin-producing properties in some animal-based foods), along with being less hungry overall.
 But just ditching animal foods and eating vegan or vegetarian won’t cut it; there are lots of ways you can find yourself hungry on a plant-based diet if you don’t follow some simple guidelines.

-To prevent yourself from being hungry so you can stay satisfied on a plant-based diet, (whether that’s full or part-time), use these simple tools below.
+To prevent yourself from being hungry so you can stay satisfied on a plant-based diet (whether that’s full or part-time), use these simple tools below.

 1. Start With Real Food

 Real foods on a plant-based diet include vegetables, leafy greens, nuts, seeds, beans, non-refined (whole) grains, pseudo-grains, legumes, and fruits.
 These foods keep the body satisfied on a cellular level, greater than any processed food out there.
 They’re packed with different nutrients, each one containing minerals like magnesium and chromium that reduce blood sugar levels, along with special amino acids the body can use to reduce hunger signals in the body.
 Healthy fats from real, whole foods also increase satiety in the brain and on a cellular level.